ethereum/ethereum-org-website/src/content/roadmap/index.md

 ## What about sharding? {#what-about-sharding}

 Sharding is splitting up the Ethereum blockchain so that subsets of validators are only responsible for a fraction of the total data.
 This was originally intended to be the way for Ethereum to scale.
 However, layer 2 rollups have developed much faster than expected and have provided a lot of scaling already, and will provide much more after Proto-Danksharding is implemented.
-This means sharding the chain is no longer needed and has been dropped from the roadmap.
+This means "shard chains" are no longer needed and have been dropped from the roadmap.

 ## Looking for specific technical upgrades? {#looking-for-specific-technical-upgrades}